Moussa-Kalla/Moussa-Kalla/README.md

 I firmly believe in the law of large numbers.
 If you have a one in a million chance of succeeding at something, try it 10 million times, and you will succeed on average 10 times.

-Formally, this is expressed as:
+Formally, this is expressed as :

 $$\frac{1}{n} \sum_{i=1}^{n} X_i \xrightarrow{a.s.} \mu \quad \text{as} \quad n \to \infty$$